As a dog owner, I know how hard it is to find fast information on the things I worry about the most.

 Gestational diabetes occurs only during pregnancy and resolves afterward.
 Pregnant dogs can develop gestational diabetes.

 The Increase in Canine Diabetes

 Canine diabetes is on the rise for a few reasons:

 - Poor nutrition

-Unfortunately, it’s often with regretful hindsight that we identify these risk-factors.
+Unfortunately, it’s often with regretful hindsight that we identify these risk factors.
 Ideally, changes to diet and exercise occur before diabetes has a chance to develop.
-A low fat/high fiber diet is beneficial for dogs with diabetes.
+Offer a low fat/high fiber diet for dogs with diabetes.
 This type of diet is thought to reduce the amount of insulin a dog needs.

 Dogs Become Obese For Different Reasons, Including:

 - Owner not feeding properly

 - Not following canine feeding guidelines

 - Free feeding (keeping the bowl full at all times)